 The area in which Chertsey test centre is located is certainly diverse enough, offering examiners an abundance of road features to test learners on.
 From the busy A317 to the tricky roundabout off Bell Bridge Road to quiet residential roads around Chertsey Abbey, learners will need to keep their wits about them in order to tackle the Chertsey test route.
 If you’re looking for more general information about the Chertsey area, simply check out the resources below.

 Been trawling through the internet for Chertsey test route?
-Good luck!
 The DVSA no longer publishes test routes, so you won’t be able to find anything that’s up to date.
-Fortunately, learners taking lessons with a DVSA-approved instructor won’t have to worry too much.
-Your instructor will have you building up your driving skills on the roads and features that are most likely to show up on the Chertsey test route.
+Fortunately, you can still get a rough idea of what might crop up by looking at videos of Chertsey test routes on YouTube or by downloading our sample Chertsey driving test routes.
+Your instructor will also have you building up your driving skills on the roads and features that are most likely to show up on the Chertsey test route.
 As a result, you won’t be too out of your element on the day of your test.
-To get a better idea of what to look out for, you can look at videos of Chertsey test routes on YouTube.

 Chertsey’s pass rates have been pretty impressive in the last few years—well above the national average.
 Whilst inspiring, we’d like to remind you not to get too carried away with pass rates.
 The examiner is testing your driving skills, not taking note of pass rates.

 Once you’ve completed your lessons, you’ve only got one final step to take before you become a fully qualified driver: the practical test.
 In terms of preparation, you need to arrive at Chertsey test centre 10 minutes early with your provisional licence.
 Your test will then consist of: